Hossein-Noroozpour/Rust-Ogg-Shortener/README.md

 License
 =
-You can do whatever you want to do with it, but please make some credit for me, because I'm currently looking for a job and I,m seeking for credit.
+You can do whatever you want to do with it, but please make some credit for me, because I'm currently looking for a job and I'm seeking for credit.